432 Hz vs 440 Hz (Differences, Tuning, Which Sounds Better)

 However, if a person genuinely gets more enjoyment from A432 for their own personal listening and spiritual practice then why would you want to take this away from them?

 Argument 4 – 432 Hz is Nonsense!

-Many others completely reject the argument that 432 Hz is superior to 440 Hz as a pitch reference, mostly because the 432 Hz side of the argument is often shrouded in misinformation and conspiracies.
+Many others completely reject the argument that 432 Hz is superior to 440 Hz as a pitch reference, mostly because the 432 Hz side of the argument is often shrouded in misinformation.

 Also, keep in mind that the studies and reporting of people’s personal preferences between the frequencies may be extremely biased in this regard.
 For example, those that practice meditation may subjectively believe that they prefer 432 Hz when they hear this frequency, solely because they have been previously primed to believe that it’s superior through people and publications that they’ve been influenced by.